bubu59/AvaxGods/README.md

 - Enums, events, structs as well as learning to think and write smart contract in a simple and logical manner

-## In Progress
-- Writing out unit tests for edge cases ( smart contract )
-- Learning how to use CI/CD for deployment